Superluminal Transformations and Indeterminism: Relaxing the Assumptions

-A theory containing SpTs together with infinite information would also possess all the supplementary variables required to determine the evolution uniquely.
+But, for finding the negative energy states, we need to compare the real-numbered velocities to the E-p relations \footnote{See Sec.~IIIA of~\cite{sen2026superluminal}, where the precise value of velocity is required to compare against $\sqrt{\frac{m^2}{p^2}+1}$ and determine the sign of energy.
+This is unnecessary for purely subluminal transformations, since physical subluminal particles can always have positive energies.}, which are again dependent on real-numbered quantities- mass and velocity.
+This requires infinite precision and therefore infinite information, closely mirroring the ontological structure of orthodox classical theory based on real numbers.\footnote{ A theory containing SpTs together with infinite information would also possess all the supplementary variables required to determine the evolution uniquely.
 With infinite precision available for specifying and comparing velocities at any time, one can always formulate deterministic dynamical laws yielding real-valued quantities at every instant.
-This determinacy persists even for Quantum Reference Frame transformations; in such a theory, reference frames may be in superpositions of any combination of subluminal or superluminal velocities \cite{Sen2025}.
+This presumed determinacy can be extended to Quantum Reference Frame transformations; in such a theory, reference frames may be in superpositions of any combination of subluminal or superluminal velocities \cite{sen2026superluminal}}.

-In this light, the claim of Ref.~\cite{dragan2020quantum} that superluminal Lorentz transformations give rise to a genuine form of indeterminacy warrants careful qualification.
-Once superluminal transformations are admitted, the theory presupposes an infinite-information structure, provided the other assumptions of the no-go theorem hold.
-Within such a continuum setting, the specification of physical states with arbitrary precision restores classical determinacy: given exact initial conditions and deterministic dynamical laws, the evolution is uniquely fixed, even in the presence of superluminal or quantum reference-frame transformations \cite{Sen2025}.
-The indeterminacy claimed for superluminal observers in Ref.~\cite{dragan2020quantum} therefore cannot arise from ontic indeterminacy, but must instead stem either from an explicitly indeterministic modification of the dynamics or from epistemic limitations on access to the infinite-information degrees of freedom.}\\

 $\lnot$ A2. $\rightarrow$ \textbf{Violation of time symmetry of total information}\\